 The Franklin Institute- Philadelphia

-The massive interactive science museum opens its doors for free from 5-8 PM the third Wednesday of the month so kids can get a firsthand look at the inner workings of everything from the human body to weather.
+The massive interactive science museum opens its doors for free from 5-8 PM the select Mondays of certain months throughout so kids can get a firsthand look at the inner workings of everything from the human body to weather.

 Brandywine River Museum of Art- Chadds Ford

-From February to November, enjoy the American art on display at Brandywine, which also features artworks by local students and frequent children’s programming.
+On the first Sunday of the month from February to November, families can enjoy the American art on display at Brandywine, which also features artworks by local students and frequent children’s programming.

 Barnes Foundation- Philadelphia